Latent Causal Socioeconomic Health Index: Methodology

 Moreover, we utilize structural variables, namely, the country's existing infrastructure and the average of previous years' metrics as covariates in our framework.
 This is to align with the approach by \Mycite{rubin2005} of conditioning on the \textit{pre}-treatment variables.
 We can assume that the current year's policy treatment is affected by metrics and covariates from previous years.
 We assume that, given these observable pre-treatment covariates through the GPS, a country's choice of MML days and GGHE is random, and that there are no unmeasured important confounders.
 Hence, we proceed with the GPS framework while assuming that the required assumptions (i), (ii), and (iii) hold.

 Our GPS formulation is based on work by \Mycite{Hirano2004}.
 Similar to the PS approach for the binary case, in which the PS is the probability of receiving treatment given the covariates, the GPS is defined as the conditional probability density of the continuous treatment given the covariates.
 The relevant properties and methodology are discussed at length in \Mycite{Hirano2004} and \Mycite{kluve2012}.
 The `outcome variable' in our work is the country's latent health.
-A schematic representation is presented in Figure \ref{fig:LHFInew}.
+A schematic representation is presented in the left panel of Figure \ref{fig:LHFInew} and we represent the full inference and causal DAG in the right panel.

 As such, we propose the LHFI methodology that includes causal and spatial modeling as the LAtent Causal Socioeconomic Health (LACSH) index.
-To incorporate causal modeling into our spatial LHFI model, we introduce the policy treatment variable $T$ and its generalized propensity score $R = r(T, \gamma, \bm{Z^*}, \sigma^2_T)$ to our health-level through its mean (however, note the special MCMC implementation in Appendix A regarding ``cutting the feedback'' in the MCMC):
+To incorporate causal modeling into our spatial LHFI model, we introduce the policy treatment variable $T$ and its generalized propensity score $R = r(T, \bm{\gamma}, \bm{Z^*}, \sigma^2_T)$ to our health-level through its mean (however, note the special MCMC implementation in Appendix A regarding ``cutting the feedback'' in the MCMC):

-where $\Sigma_H$ denotes the $N \times N$ spatial covariance matrix for \textit{health}; $\rho_{nm}$ is the correlation parameter between countries $n$ and $m$, which is a function of $d_{nm}$ (the great circle distance (GCD) between two countries) and $\phi$ (the `range' or inverse rate of decay parameter).
+where $\Sigma_H$ denotes the $N \times N$ spatial covariance matrix for \textit{health}; $\rho_{nm}$ is the correlation parameter between countries $n$ and $m$, which is a function of both $d_{nm}$ (the great circle distance (GCD) between capital cities of two countries\footnote{See \url{http://ksgleditsch.com/data-5.html}} and $\phi$ (the `range' or inverse rate of decay parameter).

 In equation (\ref{eq:H_mean}), $T_{i}$ is the policy treatment variable of interest in 2015, $R_i = r(\cdot)$ is the GPS, and $\bm{\beta} = (\beta_0, \beta_1, \ldots, \beta_5)^T$ are the associated regression coefficients.
 The inclusion of quadratic and interaction terms of the GPS and treatment variable are described in Section \ref{ssec:coefB}.
 In equation (\ref{eq:trt2}), $\bm{Z^*}_i$ is the $i$th row vector of the $N \times (K+Q)$ matrix $\bm{Z^*} = (\mathbf{1}, \bm{X^*}, \bm{Y^*})$, whose columns are the $N \times 1$ vector of ones, and the covariates and metrics averaged over 2010--2014 (as described in Section \ref{ssec:LHFI}); the corresponding $(1+K+Q) \times 1$ regression coefficient vector is $\bm{\gamma} = (\gamma_0, \gamma_1, \ldots, \gamma_{K+Q})^T$.